marco262/my_wiki/data/dnd/subclass/oathbreaker.md

 ## Supernatural Resistance

-At 15th level, the paladin gains resistance to bludgeoning, piercing, and slashing damage from nonmagical weapons.
+At 15th level, the paladin gains resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.

 ## Dread Lord